 If you’re not already working with a clear statement of direction, we strongly encourage you to develop one as a priority.
 If you already have one, we invite you to test it against our 6Ps framework.
 It will help identify areas where you can add the strength and clarity that support improved Performance.

-Tips to develop each of the 6 Ps
+Tips to develop the 6 Ps of strategy planning

 - Purpose: This is often the toughest to define, but is potentially very powerful, so worth the effort.
 In one sentence, ‘Why do we exist’?
 What high level statement describes what we do?
 For example, “Providing affordable health care”, or “Helping organisations realise the value of their people”.